Estimated reading time: 16 minutes

 The popping sound means they have adequately sealed; however, if there’s a jar that doesn’t seal, refrigerate it.

-That will be the jar of pickled beets to eat first and lasts up to three months in the refrigerator for the best quality.
+That will be the jar of pickled beets to eat first, which lasts up to three months in the refrigerator for the best quality.

 Anything prepared and pickled should last years in a root cellar.